 - 1 large head cauliflower, cut into florets (about 5 cups)

 - 2 tablespoons olive oil or grapeseed oil

 - 1 teaspoon salt

 - 2 cups frozen sweet peas, thawed

-- Roast for 20 minutes, until cauliflower is beginning to blacken and is easily pierced with a fork.
+- Preheat the oven to 450°.
+Line a large baking sheet with aluminum foil.
+Toss the cauliflower with the oil on the baking sheet, then add the spices, salt and pepper, and toss again to coat.
+Spread the cauliflower into a single layer.
+Roast until the cauliflower florets are beginning to blacken and are easily pierced with a fork, about 20 minutes.
 Stir the thawed peas with the hot florets on the baking sheet, sprinkle with fresh cilantro, and serve.

 Calories 113, Fat 5g, Carb 14g, Fiber 6g, Sugars 3g, Protein 5g